riven8192/LibStruct/README.md

    // every time we return it, as we know the reference
    // to 'this' struct is still valid in the callsite:

+   @TakeStruct
-   @TakeStruct // no copy is made! public Vec3 normalizeSelf() {
+   public Vec3 normalizeSelf() {
       float len = (float)Math.sqrt(x*x + y*y + z*z);
 	  x /= len;
 	  y /= len;
 	  z /= len;
-      return this;
-   }
+      return this; // no copy is made, due to the @TakeStruct annotation }

    @TakeStruct // no copy :o(